paraskuk/Rust-Fibonacci-REST-Kubernetes-Prometheus-Grafana/README.md

 ```
 ### 3.4 Accessing the Application
 This program just prints to the STDOUT
+[!TIP]
+> You can access the logs of the fibonacci-deployment pod to see the output.

 ```sh
 kubectl logs deployment/fibonacci-deployment
 ```

 ### 4 .Cleaning Up
+[!WARNING]
+> This will uninstall helm.

 ```sh
 helm uninstall fibonacci
 ```